BharadwajPalreddy/CODSOFT/README.md

 task1 is linked to script.js and style.css

-task2 is linked to styles.css and
+task2 is linked to styles.css

-task3 is linked to app.css and
+task3 is linked to app.css